 The importance of calcium in reptile nutrition is of a high concern.
 History shows us that a calcium deficiency is a common problem, especially when the reptiles are pressured into longer than natural breeding seasons, resulting in metabolic bone disease.
 As noted above, this situation causes unnatural stress on female reptiles to produce more eggs, thus requiring more calcium.
 Remember, however, that it is not just a lack of calcium that creates this problem, but a complex relationship between many vitamins and minerals.

 Again, as I always tell all of my customers, a good variety of nutritious live foods is essential in the rearing of healthy reptiles in captivity.
-This will ensure a good mix of micro and macro nutrients with a good variety of minerals and vitamins in whole foods form, not from synthesised processes, which never can equal what nature provides in organic 'live foods'.
+This will ensure a good mix of micro and macro nutrients with a good variety of minerals and vitamins in 'whole foods' form, not from synthesized processes, which never can equal what nature provides in organic 'live foods'.

 Provide your pets a balanced Live Foods diet and they will thank you for it!